Lifetime Value: What is it and why is it important?

 Over the life of an app, a change in any of those underlying metrics can impact the LTV so it requires constant monitoring on a daily basis – changes can quickly turn a profitable app into a turkey, or pivot a tired product into a revived cash cow.

-To calculate LTV for freemium apps, marketers need to look at the cohort level and track their users as comprehensive group, such as 1,000 users.
+To calculate LTV for freemium apps, marketers need to look at the cohort level and track their users as a comprehensive group, such as 1,000 users.
 Do you have any quantifiable organic installs, possibly attributed to some news placements or feature support?
 What does your retention curve look like over time?
 Take the retention and revenue data (and organics if you can quantify it) and place them in your LTV formula, or you try our online calculator which we built to help you.

 Through the process of calculating their LTV, a Marketing team will be required to have a fuller and more comprehensive understanding of the metrics of their app.
 It can be a substantial undertaking with some difficult steps, but this knowledge should provide the foundation of your marketing plans.